tagtogorg/tagtog-doc/on-premises-sysadmin.md

 #### OIDC: How to use

-Once you [set up your OIDC integration](#oidc-setup), the tagtog login page (`/-login`), shows an extra option to _"Log in with OpenID"_.
-Moreover, when a non-logged-yet user goes to a tagtog page that requires authentication, the user will be always redirected to the same login page:
+Once you [set up your OIDC integration](#oidc-setup), the tagtog login page (`/-login`), shows an extra option: {{ page.openid_login_btn }}.
+Moreover, when a non-logged-yet user goes to a tagtog page that requires authentication, the user will be always redirected to the tagtog login page.

 <div class="img-with-caption">
   <img src="/assets/img/sysadmin/oidc-login.png" alt="Screenshot: Login with OpenID Connect" />
   <p>tagtog login box when OpenID Connect is enabled on your tagtog OnPremises instance.</p>
 </div>

-When the user clicks on the OpenID link, the user is redirected to the authentication mechanism of your OIDC Provider.
+When the user clicks on {{ page.openid_login_btn }}, [the user will be redirected to the authentication mechanism of your OIDC Provider](#oidc-redirect-login-url).
 Upon a successful authentication, the user's data is sent back to tagtog.
 Two things can then happen:

 * a) If the user's email is already associated to a tagtog user, the login is completed, and the user is redirected to the default page after login.